epoptes/epoptes/README.md

 Install Ubuntu Mantic 23.10 daily build in VirtualBox for both the GNOME and KDE environments.
 It's best to test in bleeding-edge versions, as support for Wayland is still work in progress, especially for KDE.

+### 2023-07-03

+Create special .deb build for testing on .deb-based distributions.
+Test on mantic-kde/Xorg.
+Everything appears to work except for the following warning when broadcasting the teacher screen:

+    /usr/bin/xdg-screensaver: 859: dcop: not found

+I was able to reproduce that warning by running the following commands:

+    sudo -i
+    # export KDE_SESSION_VERSION=5
+    xdg-screensaver reset

+While if I uncomment the second command, the warning goes away.
+It looks like when xdg-screensaver runs as root, the KDE_SESSION_VERSION variable isn't available so it wrongly assumes it's KDE version 3.